Philosophers

 Does the Universe Develop and Evolve?

-I will introduce my cosmic creation process, which consists of two stages or steps, first the ontologically random generation of alternative possibilities, followed by the adequately determined selection of one actual outcome.
+I introduced my cosmic creation process, which consists of two stages or steps, first the ontologically random generation of alternative possibilities, followed by the adequately determined selection of one actual outcome.

-I’ll show how this two-stage creative process helps to explain three great problems in philosophy and science.
-If there is time, I’ll add a fourth (Einstein) and mention two more new ideas.
+I claimed this two-stage creative process helps to explain three great problems in philosophy and science.

 |